bioinfodlsu/phage-host-prediction/README.md

 python3 phiembed.py --input <input_filename> --output <output_filename>
 ```

--   `input_filename` is the filename of the FASTA file containing the receptor-binding protein sequences.
+-   `input_filename` is the filename of the FASTA file containing the receptor-binding protein sequences
 -   `output_filename` is the filename of the file to which the results of running PHIEmbed will be written

 Each row in the results file contains two comma-separated values: a host genus and the predicted class probability.
 The rows are sorted in order of decreasing class probability.
 Hence, the first row in the results file corresponds to the top-ranked prediction.